Hereditary defects have been described for four of the six enzymes of the γ-glutamyl cycle:

 Deficiency of γ-glutamylcysteine synthetase (OMIM 230450) has been described in eight patients in six different families.
 A consistent clinical finding is an increased rate of hemolysis.
 In addition, two sibs also had spinocerebellar degeneration, peripheral neuropathy, myopathy, and aminoaciduria.
 The patients had generalized glutathione deficiency and marked deficiency in the synthesis of γ-glutamylcysteine.

 Five patients with hereditary deficiency of γ-glutamyl transpeptidase (OMIM 231950) have been reported in four families.
-They exhibit central nervous system involvement, glutathionemia, and urinary excretion of substantial amounts of glutathione, as well ...
+They exhibit central nervous system involvement, glutathionemia, and urinary excretion of substantial amounts of glutathione, as ...